yarisvt/tyk-docs/tyk-docs/content/tyk-self-managed/tyk-helm-chart-single-dc.md

 Follow the notes from the installation output to get connection details.

 >NOTE: Please make sure you are installing Mongo/Postgres versions that are supported by Tyk.
-Please refer to Tyk docs to get list of [supported versions]({{< ref "tyk-dashboard/database-options" >}}).
+Please refer to Tyk docs to get the list of [supported versions]({{< ref "tyk-dashboard/database-options" >}}).

 ### Gateway Configurations